Atrix256/FalcorPathTracer/readme.md

 * Wider aperture
 * Longer depth of field
 * Big distances between foreground and background

-Show diagrams and show where screen is (near and far plane) in each model.

 * note that the code is a WIP for another path tracer, so there are todos and such that will get resolved as time goes on.